At some point, if your business is more than one person, you’re likely to deal with employee turnover.

 It also means that if your company isn’t a good fit, employees have options.
 And, increasingly, employees are taking advantage of those opportunities.

-In fact, one study found that nearly one-third of currently-employed Americans have left a job within the first 6 months of employment.
-In addition, more than 50 percent of the world’s top companies report that they have difficulty retaining their most talented employees.
+In fact, more than 50 percent of the world’s top companies report that they have difficulty retaining their most talented employees.

 While it’s important to understand the total separations rate (or turnover rate) for your region or industry, you might be more concerned with your own business’s turnover rate.
 Employers measure this figure as a percentage rate.
 It is the percentage of employees who leave that particular workforce during a defined period of time, usually one year.